shupershuff/Diablo2RLoader/README.md

 This is very handy for when you're playing on another region/game mode or playing another game entirely so you can be audibly warned on status changes without having to manually check a website.<br>
 This will display text warnings on screen for 5 minutes since last status change and will also perform a one off voice alarm advising you what region and game mode the status changed on.
 Checks are performed each time the script refreshes on the main menu (IE, every 30 seconds).
 As such any planned walks where SOJ's are sold very rapidly will not be captured in realtime.<br>
 Note that this check is run in a background job that takes 1-2 seconds to complete.
-As such manually refreshing the menu constantly (r) will prevent checks from occuring.<br>
+As such manually refreshing the menu rapidly (r) will prevent checks from occuring.<br>

 This feature is disabled by default.<br>
 If you want to enable it, simply add in the option(s) you want into DcloneAlarmList in config.xml.<br>